Demulsifier

 The above are usually ethoxylated (and/or propoxylated) to provide the desired degree of water/oil solubility.

 The addition of ethylene oxide increases water solubility, propylene oxide decreases it.

 Commercially available demulsifier formulations are typically a mixture of two to four different chemistries, in carrier solvent(s) such as xylene, heavy aromatic naphtha (HAN), Isopropanol, methanol, 2-Ethylhexanol or diesel.

+Manufacturers

 Demulsifiers are manufactured by chemical manufacturers including: